Outbreak Information, Guidance and Education

 **Please note**

-The most up to date national information and guidance can be can be found online within Care Home Infection Prevention and Control Manual (CH IPCM) .
+The most up to date national information and guidance can be found online within Care Home Infection Prevention and Control Manual (CH IPCM) .

 Video: Overview of common illnesses and related measures